megantosh/fairness_measures_code/README.md

 ## Data preparation

-1. Packages accept datasets that already have a calculated score/outcome.
-2. To use a dataset, each feature should be represented in a column with the first entry as the column name.
+1. Each feature should be represented in a column with the first entry as the column name.
-Protected attributes require the prefix ``protected``.
-The column to be examined requires the prefix ``target``.
+2. Protected attributes require the prefix ``protected``.
+The outcome attribute requires the prefix ``target``.
 For example, if you need to measure fairness rankings of a dataset with the columns ``sex`` and ``credit_score``, please rename the first columns e.g. to ``protected_sex`` and ``target_credit_Score``
-3. protected candidates' features index ranges from ``0``, to the <i> highest protected group index </i>, such that in the case of having ``sex`` as a protected feature, we use ``1`` for women if <i>female</i> is the protected group and ``0`` for men provided they are the only unprotected group.
+3. Protected candidates' feature value indices range from ``0``, to the <i> highest protected group index </i>, such that in the case of having ``sex`` as a protected feature, we use ``1`` for women if <i>female</i> is the protected group and ``0`` for men provided they are the only unprotected group.
 In a different use case, where age is the protected attribute in ascending order, we can use:
  - ``0`` for people up to 18 years of age, with ``3`` being the <i>lowest protected group index</i> (always ``0``)